RenrenRihitoRayo/dpl/README.md

 # 1.4.7

+## DPL now has type checking and new stuff.

+DPL now has type checking!
+Although it slows down the interpreter a lot.
+Static type checking is yet to be implemented.

+A new expression was introduced for interpolated strings.
+`[fast-format "string"]` which interpolated onlt the local variables and hides variables starting with underscores ("_").

+The syntax for indexing has now been changed from `[:object->index]` to `[:object[index]]`

+Variables ending with a question mark ("?") regardless of the debug options will orint their values.

 ## DFPM

 The package manager now generates the destination folder only when its successful in downloading the package.